kingsfordgroup/sailfish/doc/source/sailfish.rst

 assembly) to quantify.
 All you need to run sailfish is a fasta file containing your reference transcripts and a (set of) fasta/fastq file(s) containing your reads.
 Sailfish runs in two phases; indexing and quantification.
-The indexing step is independent of the reads, and only need to be run one for a particular set of reference transcripts and choice of k (the k-mer size).
+The indexing step is independent of the reads, and only needs to be run once for a particular set of reference transcripts and choice of k (the k-mer size).
 The quantification step, obviously, is specific to the set of RNA-seq reads and is thus run more frequently.
 For a more complete description of all available